-2. One thesis of not more than 25,000 words (excluding bibliography and any descriptive catalogue or other factual matter, but including notes and appendices).
-The thesis topic must be approved by the Graduate Studies Committee for Archaeology by the end of the Trinity Term of the first year.
+2. One thesis of not more than 25,000 words.
+The thesis topic must be approved by the end of the Trinity Term of the first year.
+Candidates must upload their thesis to the Assignments section of the course WebLearn site not later than noon on the Friday of the sixth week of Trinity Full Term in the second year of the course.